Dybondzy/Communications_Authority/README.md

 ## Roles

-John Essuman    Deputy Director of Research
+John Essuman    Deputy Director of Research  -  Statement of Work

-Dinah Bondzie   Data Engineer
+Dinah Bondzie   Data Engineer                -  Consultant / Prok=ject Lead

+X role ---
+X: The member in the X role will decide which technologies will be used for each step of the project.

+Square ---
+Square: The team member in the square role will be responsible for the repository.

+Triangle ---
+Triangle: The member in the triangle role will create a mockup of a machine learning model.

+Circle ---
+Circle: The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.\

 ## Technologies Used